ignYoqzii/GeoGuessrPlayer/README.md

 - C# and .NET for the core logic.
 - WPF for a responsive and user-friendly interface.
 - GeoGuessr API for game data integration.

-### 📝 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.